cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 by that protocol.
 In practice, this assumption does not hold if two protocols query the same random oracle.
-Concretely, consider protocols P1 and P2 that query random oracle RO: if P1 and P2 both query RO on the same value x, the security analysis of one or both protocols may be invalidated.
+Concretely, consider protocols P1 and P2 that query a random oracle RO: if P1 and P2 both query RO on the same value x, the security analysis of one or both protocols may be invalidated.

-A common approach to addressing this issue is called domain separation, which allows a single random oracle to simulate multiple, independent oracles.
+A common way of addressing this issue is called domain separation, which allows a single random oracle to simulate multiple, independent oracles.
 This is effected by ensuring that each simulated oracle sees queries that are distinct from those seen by all other simulated oracles.